 History’s Great Love Story

-Nabeel Sharoon from Pakistan is translating it into five languages: Urdu (completed), Hindi (completed soon), Pakistani Punjabi, Indian Punjabi, and Sindhi.
-A gifted translator, Nabeel does it all on his phone, so if you can donate towards him serving God with a laptop, email me at firstname.lastname@example.org or donate to my Australian account:
+* I read your book last night.
+This is a great book.
+Thanks for writing this for all of us. ~ Nabeel Sharoon from Pakistan, now translating it into five languages: Urdu, Hindi, Pakistani Punjabi, Indian Punjabi, and Sindhi.
+A gifted translator, Nabeel works on his phone, so if you can donate towards him serving God with a laptop, add a comment.

 The Life of Jesus